 But there’s as much wonder in the scramble up.
 Climbing a mountain will kill your ego but teach you patience.
 Mountain exploration is an emotional journey and a chance to look inward as it is a landscape voyage.
 When you take days to scale a summit, you soon realise that distance isn’t the only thing you end up measuring.

-The following mountains captions sum up why we are drawn to the unspoken allure of the peaks and what we, as visitors, can gain from the experience.
+The following mountain captions sum up why we are drawn to the unspoken allure of the peaks and what we, as visitors, can gain from the experience.

 Love Mountains?
 Get Inspired With These Treks

-Everest Base Camp Trek, Nepal – A Guide to Reach the Top of the World
+Everest Base Camp Trek Guide – A Guide to Reach the Top of the World in Nepal

 Climbing Kilimanjaro Trek Guide – Successfully Summit the Roof of Africa